-Butterdean is a flat wood mainly made up of conifers with patches of birch and ash.
-The wood is home to wrens, goldcrests and chaffinches as well as roe deer and some animal sculptures.
+Butterdean is near Gladsmuir village between Tranent and Haddington.
+It is a flat wood densely planted with conifers and patches of birch or ash.
+There is a good track and path network.
+The wood is home to a range of wildlife and some animal sculptures.
 It is managed by the Woodland Trust and East Lothian Council.